seancher83/OpenStreetMap-Project/OpenStreetMapProject.md

 ```

 I am not altogether surprisded by the number.
 There are 1273 places listed as cafe's while there are 1127 places listed as fast_food establishments.
 People in Seattle apparently love their coffee, in line with the common perception.
+It is a little bit surprising that there are so many more Subway's than there are McDonald's.
+I would have thought that those two numbers would be closer together.

 ### Number of gyms